robmars123/SecureMicroservicesWithCleanArchitecture/README.md

 ## What is this repository all about?

+This repo demonstrates the orchestration of microservices using Clean Architecture, with a modern security approach via Duende Identity Server.
+It focuses on scalability, secure authentication, and authorization, providing a robust foundation for building scalable, maintainable systems.

 - **Microservices Architecture** – Includes `AccountService`, `ProductService`, `IdentityService`, and more.
 - **Clean Architecture** – Follows a structured, maintainable design pattern.
   - **Account Microservice** – .NET 9 Core MVC Client.